rossrobino/ovr/apps/docs/src/content/docs.md

 trie.add(new Route("/hello/*", "store"));
 ```

-The following pathnames would match the corresponding patterns.
+The following pathnames would match the corresponding patterns:

 | pathname              | Route.pattern    |
 | --------------------- | ---------------- |